ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-122224.md

 ## Items of Note

+### No Development Syncs the Next 2 Weeks

+We are taking a break for the Holidays.
+See you in 2025!

 ### Pony Development Sync

 The recording of the December 17, 2024 Pony development sync is available.
 Check it out on [Vimeo](https://vimeo.com/1040416322).